Kairos: serving Southwark for more than 20 years

 In 2017, Kairos was proud to celebrate 20 years of providing services to the homeless and addicted in the London Borough of Southwark, writes Mossie Lyons, Director

 A lot’s happened to us all in these two decades: we’ve had two economic downturns, three Health (Social) Care Acts, the Supporting People Initiative has come and gone, and the three main political parties have all been in government.

 Throughout this time, Kairos has continued to develop and grow in order to meet the emerging needs of homeless men and women suffering from addiction-related problems.
 We are a charity with a social heart combined with a commercial mind, sustainable and accountable by regulation but open and responsive, never afraid.

 Southwark is our heartland.
-Kairos’s flagship community detox hostel is at 22 Linden Grove, plus the borough is home to our two rehabs, aftercare programme and seven of our 29 supported houses.
+Kairos’s Abstinence-Support Hostel is at 22 Linden Grove, plus the borough is home to our two rehabs, aftercare programme and seven of our 29 supported houses.
 Our services in Southwark are comprehensive and communal, yet our programmes can be tailored to meet each person’s assessed needs.
 Indeed, many choose to make the journey from addiction, through detox, rehab, supported housing and on to independent living without leaving Southwark!

 In 20 years, the charity has worked (and continues to work) with the Maudsley (SLAM), King’s College and Bethlem Royal Hospitals, Marina House and Cambridge House, and with Southwark Substance Misuse Team, anchored and led through all these years by Allister Wale.
 We work with Thames Reach, Southwark Works, St Giles Trust, Gaumont House Community Services.